Bereavement Program | Overview

 The process of grieving gives you the time and space to think about how you will maintain a connection with your child that is now based on memory.
 It is a process that will evolve over time and most people find it helps to take an active role.

 Some suggestions that other parents have found helpful include:

-- Supporting a cause in his or her memory
+- supporting a cause in your child’s memory

 Like adults, children grieve.
 The way they express their grief will depend on their developmental level and the nature of the relationship they had with their sister or brother.
 It’s important to keep children involved with the family, especially in the early days, even though your natural instinct might be to shield them from what is going on.

 - tell children the truth about death in terms that they can understand